 Learn about Real-Time Text (RTT)

 Have a hearing or speech disability and want another way to communicate?
-You can do just that with a built-in feature on our wireless phones and our free app for Android tablets.
+You can do just that with a built-in feature on our mobile phones.

 About AT&T Real-Time Text

-If you have a hearing or speech disability, Real-Time Text (RTT) will allow you to communicate using your wireless device.
+You can use Real-Time Text (RTT) on your mobile device if you have a hearing or speech disability.
 RTT allows for character-by-character transmission of messages in an alternative text format.1 As a sender types a message on their device, text (by letter or symbol) displays on the receiving device.
 RTT is great for everyday communication and is compatible with emergency calls.2

-RTT uses our cellular network or Wi-Fi Calling to connect with users on networks that support this type of communication.
+RTT uses our wireless network or Wi-Fi Calling to connect with users on networks that support this type of communication.

 Key benefits of AT&T Real-Time Text

-• Works on our cellular network and with Wi-Fi Calling
+• Works on our wireless network and with Wi-Fi Calling

 • Offers a more conversational flow compared to wireline TTY and relay services